Panini Group: Panini America

 Superstars Kobe Bryant (left) and Cristiano Ronaldo signed exclusive deals with Panini in 2009 and 2015, respectively.

 In January 2009, the National Basketball Association (NBA) announced Panini would become the exclusive trading card partner of the league beginning with the 2009–10 season.
-In March of the same year, The Panini Group purchased assets of the industry's second-oldest trading-card company, Donruss, and formed the new subsidiary, "Panini America".
+In March of that year, the Panini Group purchased assets of the industry's second-oldest trading-card company, Donruss, and formed the new subsidiary, "Panini America".
 The company continued to operate out of Irving, Texas, with much of the existing upper management.

 Panini signed an exclusive agreement with five-time NBA champion Kobe Bryant of the Los Angeles Lakers as its official company spokesman and global trading card ambassador in 2009.
-Bryant's special affiliation to Panini goes back to his time growing up in Italy where he collected Italian football stickers.
-In March 2010, the National Hockey League Players' Association (NHLPA) and National Hockey League (NHL) granted the Panini Group a multi-year trading card licence, marking the third major sports licence that The Panini Group had secured since establishing a presence in the U.S. in 2009.
+Bryant's special affiliation to Panini goes back to his time growing up in Italy, where he collected Italian football stickers.
+In March 2010, the National Hockey League Players' Association (NHLPA) and National Hockey League (NHL) granted Panini Group a multi-year trading card licence, marking the third major sports licence Panini Group had secured since establishing a presence in the U.S. in 2009.

 According to the Panini Group, the 2010 FIFA World Cup sticker album sold 10 million packs in the U.S. alone.
 In 2016, Panini America paid Cristiano Ronaldo $170,000 for signing 1,000 Panini stickers, while Neymar received $50,000 for signing 600.

-This subsidiary holds official licences for NBA, NFL, NASCAR, WWE, FIFA, The Collegiate Licensing Company, Disney, DreamWorks and Warner Bros.
-Panini also has exclusive partnerships with Pop Warner Little Scholars, Inc., the Naismith Memorial Basketball Hall of Fame, and Pro Football Hall of Fame.
+This subsidiary holds official licences for the NBA, NFL, NASCAR, WWE, FIFA, The Collegiate Licensing Company (CLC), Disney, DreamWorks, and Warner Bros.
+Panini also has exclusive partnerships with Pop Warner Little Scholars, Inc., the Naismith Memorial Basketball Hall of Fame, and the Pro Football Hall of Fame.

 In January 2021, Panini America signed an exclusive multi-year trading card deal with the Ultimate Fighting Championship (UFC).
-Later in August 2021, Panini America also partnered with the UFC to release NFTs, commemorating big fights, milestones and moments.
+In August 2021, Panini America also partnered with the UFC to release NFTs, commemorating big fights, milestones and moments.
 In June 2025, Panini America was announced as the title sponsor of the Senior Bowl, a post-season college football all-star game played annually in late January or early February in Mobile, Alabama.

+In October 2025, Konami Cross Media NY announced that it has signed publishing deals with Random House Children's Books and Panini Group for the Yu-Gi-Oh! franchise.

-In November 2025, Panini America was sued by rival trading card maker Wild Card, who alleged that Panini America had violated US and Texas antitrust law by threatening Wild Card's distribution partners, thereby "reducing output, suppressing innovation, and preserving Panini’s dominant market power".
+In November 2025, Panini and the WNBA players' association agreed to a new licensing deal, which would be the largest licensing deal on record for a women's sports rightsholder.
+Also in November, Panini America was sued by rival trading card maker Wild Card, who alleged that Panini had violated U.S. and Texas antitrust law by threatening Wild Card's distribution partners, thereby "reducing output, suppressing innovation, and preserving Panini’s dominant market power".